deawyk/deawyk.github.io/_pages/consulting.md

 ### College Admissions Consulting
 _Futur Consulting_ was founded on the back of my extended experience transitioning between schools, environments, and careers.
-We run workshops to help our clients perfect their Personal Statement/Admissions Essay/CV; and provide research and expertise on the application process for their target schools.
-Our clients receive long-term support through mentorship programs to follow up on their committments.
+We run multi-session 9 hours workshops to help our clients perfect their Personal Statement, Admissions Essay, and/or CV.
+We provide research and expertise during the application process for their target schools.
+Our clients also receive long-term mentorship as we continue to follow up on their committments.
 </div>